daemondragon/C-norme/README.md

 - [x] The text between brace must be indented by 4 spaces (could be 2, but 4 is choosen for personnal preference).
 - [x] Closing brace must appear on the same column at the corresponding opening brace.
 - [x] Semicolon must be followed by a newline and must not be preceded by a whitespace, except if alone on a line.
-- [ ] Comma must be followed by a single space, except if it's the last non white character of the line.
+- [x] Comma must be followed by a single space, except if it's the last non white character of the line (and not precedeed by whitespaces).
 - [ ] All binary and ternary operator must be padded on the left and right by one space, including assignement operator.
 - [ ] Structure, enum and union fields must be aligned with the type name.